iliyaZelenko/vue-cool-select/README_2VERSION.md

   components: { CoolSelect },
   data () {
     return {
+      // simple example of items
       items: ['Item 1', 'Item 2', 'Item 3'],
+      // there will be a selected item
       selected: null
     }
   }